FrankThomasTveter/ncreper/README.md

           wind_speed_of_gust  wind_speed_of_gust_mb0
           wind_speed_of_gust_return_period wind_speed_of_gust_return_period_mb0

-Comments are preceded by `#`.
-The square brackets indicate how many lines the data body should consist off.
+Comment-lines are preceded by `#`.
+The square brackets indicate how many lines the data body should consist off, the trailing `&` indicates that the header is mandatory, and the `VFLRM` indicates the data preprocessor options.

 This program is very memory intensive.
 If you run out of memory, the program will stop, typically when reading a variable.
 In this case you have to request more memory from the `PPI`, or you have to slice the data more (`NUMBER OF DATA SLICES [1]VFL`).

+You may import environment variables using the `import` command, for instance

+      import file

+and later use the variable in the data body, for instance

+      #
+       INPUT FILE (NETCDF) [1]VFLR &
+         data/$file
+      #
+       OUTPUT FILE (NETCDF) [1]
+         output/nora3_$file
+      #

+Note that variable substitution is on available for headers with the `V` option enabled.

 # Local installation